Frequently Asked Questions

 All behavior change that is deep and more permanent doesn't happen overnight Complex behavior change is not based on a simple reinforcement system, but instead a combination of several forces, including thinking change.
 Before we can expect someone to effect self-regulation and change, much time and thoughtful processing has to be spent teaching the concept of social thinking.
 Social learning is SLOW learning!

-For this reason, we inform our clients to expect to spend an Academic Year with us in order to experience deep and meaningful change.
+For this reason, we expect our clients to spend an academic or calendar year with us in order to experience deep and meaningful change.
 Keep in mind that a client’s social learning problems are deep and very real.
 They truly do not have access to the same social cognitive information as their peers.
 Our goal in Social Thinking is to help an individual develop more awareness and better use of social skills when compared to where they started - not compared to everyone else in their peer or age group.
 It's a slow process, but worth it!

 How individualized are the group treatment sessions?